JamieBriggsDev/Advent-of-Code-2025--CPP/README.md

 There are 4 main directories within this project:

 - `./cpp`: Contains source code for Advent of Code
-- `./input`: Contains `.txt` files which hold the input for each puzzle.
-They should be labelled as `dayX.txt`.
 - `./sample_input`: Similar to `./input`, but created based on the puzzle instructions or created by myself.
 They should be labelled as `dayX.txt`.
 - `./puzzle`: Contains markdown files which have the puzzles copied into them.